popphp/pop-auth/README.md

 }
 ```

-If you need to reference the authentication attempt result at a later time in the application,
+If you need to reference the same authentication attempt result at a later time in the application,
 you can call `isAuthenticated()`:

 ```php